debugonezero/plug-memory/README.md

 This project was born from a simple but powerful idea: an AI assistant's memory should be private, persistent, and owned by the user.
 Instead of relying on third-party services, we chose to forge our own memory engine from the ground up, ensuring total data privacy and complete control.

-This system, codenamed "The Codex," transforms a stateless AI into a true partner with a rich, queryable history of all past interactions.
+This system, named "Plug Memory," transforms a stateless AI into a true partner with a rich, queryable history of all past interactions.

 ## 2. Architecture Overview